swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

 This is not a CleanerVersion limitation; it's just the way that Django's select_related() works.
 Use prefetch_related() instead if you want to prefetch reverse or many-to-many relationships.
 Note that prefetch_related() will use at least two queries to prefetch the related objects.
+See also the :ref:`prefetch_related_notes`.

 Filtering using objects
 ^^^^^^^^^^^^^^^^^^^^^^^